zend-patterns/ZendServer-CustomAuth/README.md

 ZendServer-CustomAuth
 =====================

-A custom authentication adapter example for Zend Server.
+A custom authentication adapter example for Zend Server 6.
 This zf2 module relies on the Zend Server GUI for operation and shows the basic structure and requirements for creating a new authentication adapter.

 Integration